Berkeley-Large-RAG/RAG-DS-Serve/docs/index.md

 2. **DiskANN**
    For even higher throughput, DS Serve integrates **DiskANN**, a disk-based approximate nearest neighbor search system.
    DiskANN achieves **>1000 index-level QPS** and **~200+ end-to-end QPS** at ~200 GB RAM, making it ideal for high-throughput production deployments while maintaining competitive accuracy.
-   DiskANN also uses implicit reranking which achieves obvious accuracy improvements on downstream tasks compared to **ANN** and even beats **Exact Search** on the MMLU task set.
+   DiskANN also uses implicit reranking, which achieves obvious accuracy improvements on downstream tasks compared to **ANN** and even beats **Exact Search** on the MMLU task set.

 ### Exact Search
 This mode boosts search accuracy by computing exact similarities between queries and passages instead of using approximation.